kaisan1994/frontend-project/README.md

 4. Create an `.env` file in the root directory.

-5. Add line `REACT_APP_GOOGLE_MAP_API_KEY=<YOUR GOOGLE MAP API KEY>` and replace `<YOUR GOOGLE MAP API KEY>` with your Google Map API key.
+5. Replace `<YOUR GOOGLE MAP API KEY>` with your Google Map API key.

 ** It requires credit card to create an API key, but Google offers some credit limit which way more than enough for testing and development within trail period

+Start the application locally.

+1. boot up the backend mock api locally.
+Or just use the server link by replacing your the env variable `REACT_APP_BASE_API_URL` by the target server domain.

+2. run `npm install` to install the packages.

-### `npm start`
+3. run `npm start` to boot up the development mode.

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.